de-Boer-Lab/hashFrag/README.md

 * `reward`: 1
 * `gapopen`: -2
 * `gapextend`: -1

+> To remain consistent with BLAST scoring parameter specification, hashFrag expects a negative value for `penalty` but a positive value for `gapopen` and `gapextend` arguments (gap penalties will be subtracted from the alignment score during calculation).
+A positive value is expected for `reward`.

 Changing these parameters can drastically impact the identification process of homology.
 Please see permissible scoring parameter combinations for the BLASTn algorithm [here](https://www.ncbi.nlm.nih.gov/sites/books/NBK279684/) (Table D1).